CashChangTC/eye4cash-2/README.md

 # Project name: eye4cash
-Object detect and classification US&amp;Taiwan Dollar
+Object detect and classification US Dollar

 # DataSet and Code
 1. Call the Microfost's Bing search api to download images and reviewed it by myself.